Mark-Emmanuel311/Mark-Emmanuel311/README.md

 I’m passionate about security, development, and technology.
 I’m always eager to learn, contribute, and collaborate on exciting projects.

 ## 💡 What I Do
-- Open to collaborating on **frontend, backend, or full-stack** projects.
+- Open to collaborating on **frontend, backend or full-stack** projects.
 - Interested in **Cybersecurity, Web Development, and Software Engineering**.
 - Constantly learning and exploring new technologies.